 Code Inspection and Quick-Fixes in C++

 The key features of JetBrains Rider's code analysis are also supported in C++.
-You can find the detailed information on these features in the corresponding topics of the Code Analysis section.
+You can find the detailed information on these features in the corresponding topics of the Code analysis section.
 In the main topic of the section, you can also find the feature matrix and check what exactly is supported in C++.

 In this topic, you can find some examples of using code analysis features in C++.

 By default, code inspection, quick-fixes, and context actions are available in all solution files.
-If necessary, you can enable these features in external files referenced from solution with the Enable inspections, quick fixes and context actions in files external to the solution checkbox on the page of JetBrains Rider settings Ctrl+Alt+S.
+If necessary, you can enable these features in external files referenced from solution with the Enable inspections, quick fixes and context actions in files external to the solution checkbox on the page of JetBrains Rider settings Control+Alt+S.

 JetBrains Rider's static code analysis detects most of compiler errors and some compiler warnings in C++ files.

 Besides, it finds other code issues, which otherwise would be found in runtime.
 For example, using a virtual method in constructor leads to unexpected behavior as mentioned in this StackOverflow question.
 JetBrains Rider points at this problem before you even compile: